ryansheehy0/RS_Cheat_Sheets/Data_Structures/graphs.md

 	- Add the popped node's adjacent nodes to the hash table to mark them as visited
 ```

+- Each node could have a visited flag that gets reset after the search instead of using a hash table.
+- Finding smallest path between two nodes.

 ### Depth first search
 Process the starting vertex, then as far down a path as possible, then backtracking until to find a new unvisited path.